Jodi Jacobson Frey, Professor

-Jodi Jacobson Frey is an Associate Professor at The University of Maryland, School of Social Work.
+Dr. Jodi Jacobson Frey, PhD, LCSW-C, CEAP is a Professor at The University of Maryland, School of Social Work.
 Dr. Frey chairs the Social Work in the Workplace & Employee Assistance Sub-specialization (formerly EAP Sub-specialization) and the Financial Social Work Initiative and the emerging Behavioral Health and Well-Being Lab (BHWell Lab).
 Her MSW and PhD degrees were earned from the University of Maryland.

 Dr. Frey’s research focuses on workplace behavioral health, including the impact of employee health and well-being on productivity and safety.
-She studies the effectiveness of employee assistance, work/life, and financial capability programs for working families.
-She has dedicated a significant portion of her research agenda to the prevention of suicide and crisis response in the workplace.
+She studies the effectiveness of employee assistance, work/life, and related programs for working age adults and families.
+She has dedicated a significant portion of her research and advocacy to suicide prevention and crisis response in the workplace.

 Recent refereed articles have been published in American Journal of Addictions, Social Work, Journal of Career Development, Journal of Occupational and Environmental Medicine, Journal of Social Work Education, Journal of Workplace Behavioral Health, Research on Social Work Practice, and Suicide and Life-Threatening Behavior.
 Dr. Jacobson Frey has presented research findings at international conferences.
-She is also the Co-Editor-in-Chief for the Journal of Workplace Behavioral Health.
+She is the Co-Editor-in-Chief for the Journal of Workplace Behavioral Health.
 She is also the Co-Founder of the International Employee Assistance Digital Archive, housed at the University of Maryland, and which was awarded the Best Use of Technology in the Employee Assistance Field by the Employee Assistance Professionals Association (EAPA) in 2019.

 UM School of Social Work